frezazadeh/ESN-GRL-based-Generative-Adversarial-Imitation-Learning/README.md

 This repository implements a two-stage imitation learning framework for the CartPole-v1 environment.
 First, a graph-based reinforcement learning (GRL) agent is trained as an expert policy.
 Then, Generative Adversarial Imitation Learning (GAIL) uses the expert’s demonstrations to train a new policy that imitates the expert without requiring an explicit reward function.

+Imitation learning, especially when combined with adversarial techniques, allows agents to learn complex behaviors by observing experts.
+This is a significant step because it mimics how humans often learn—by watching and imitating.
+The combination of generative models with reinforcement learning has the potential to create agents that aren’t just task-specific but can adapt their learned behaviors to a range of new and unforeseen tasks—a critical aspect of general intelligence.

 ## Table of Contents